BMW's Electric Beast: the iX M60

 Inside, to go with the giant curved display, the design is similarly pared-down.
 The elimination of the central tunnel creates additional legroom as well as space for storage and a console designed like a high-quality piece of furniture.
 We particularly like the creative and innovative choice of materials available – this feels more like a high-end hotel lounge than a car interior.

 It’s telling that BMW introduced the ix M60 at the Consumer Electronics Show in Las Vegas in early 2022.
 The power-hungry U.S. will be the iX M60’s largest market, and it is as much a technological milestone for the brand as it is a new piece of mechanical art.
 Deliveries for the iX M60 will begin in June 2022.
-The company has yet to announce a list price, but as soon as it does, we’ll add it to the GreenCars Buyer's Guide, where you can judge it against other large, high-performance EVs.
+Deliveries for the iX M60 began in summer of 2022 and the SUV has a starting MSRP of $108,900.
+You’ll find it in the GreenCars Buyer's Guide, where you can judge it against other large, high-performance EVs.